-- 1) This is a 10-year schedule; however, contributions to this plan began in 2015.
-Years will be added to this schedule in future fiscal years until 10 years of information is available. - 2) To correspond with the reporting date, the amounts presented were determined as of June 30 of the stated fiscal year.
+1) To correspond with the reporting date, the amounts presented were determined as of June 30 of the stated fiscal year.

-Required Supplementary Information Schedule of University of Tennessee's Contributions Federal Retirement Plans Administered by the U.S. Office of Personnel Management
+Required Supplementary Information Schedule of the University of Tennessee's Contributions Federal Retirement Plans Administered by the U.S. Office of Personnel Management